Drunk-mooon/SurveyForge/README.md

 🌟Don’t forget to click the STAR to track if your survey is ready!

-At this stage, this is the best way for us to showcase the capabilities of SurveyForge.
-Moving forward, we are actively working to enhance our API capacity and aim to make SurveyForge publicly accessible in the near future.
+**Note:** Our initial version currently supports survey generation only in the **computer science domain**, as we need to align with previous evaluation benchmarks in this field.
+We're actively working on expanding to other academic disciplines, and integration is already in progress.
 Thank you for your understanding and support!

 ## 📝Examples